-It is often overlooked that innovations recognised as valuable or even great can fade from popular consciousness over time.
+It is often overlooked that innovations and creations recognised as valuable or even great can fade from popular consciousness over time.

-Paradoxically, it is some of the most high profile and awe inspiring innovations that can be most prone to fade: their almost mystical or legendary status giving them a rarefied aspect that distances and then wipes them from the everyday person's everyday life.
-Think about the Apollo moon landings; consider the supersonic airplane Concorde; reflect upon the ground breaking skyscrapers within the elite business districts of the world that no one looks up at any more.
+Paradoxically, it is some of the most high profile and awe inspiring innovations and creations that can be most prone to fade: their almost mystical or legendary status giving them a rarefied aspect that distances and then wipes them from the everyday person's everyday thoughts.
+Think about the Apollo moon landings (that these days elicits a mere nod of appreciation); consider the supersonic airplane Concorde (that most people only ever appreciated fleetingly, from a distance); reflect upon the ground breaking skyscrapers within the elite business districts of the world (that no one looks up at any more).

 Supporters of Wagner and his music were certainly aware of this danger, and they took steps to address it.
 They continuously introduced Wagner's music to new generations of audiences and found ways to adapt it to changing habits and needs.

 For example, during the early 1930's (long after the initial introduction of Wagner's works) Leopold Stokowski arranged, conducted and recorded what he called 'Symphonic Syntheses' of many of Wagner's operas.
 These came at a time when performances of Wagner's operas were on the wane and there was a danger they might fade into the mists of half-remembered musical history or, at the very best, become a high class side-show for a self-styled Central European musical elite.